lambdablockchain/lambda-node/doc/developer-notes.md

       name-based arguments are passed as 'null'.
 - Try not to overload methods on argument type.
 E.g. don't make `getblock(true)` and `getblock("hash")` do different things.
-    - *Rationale*: This is impossible to use with `bitcoin-cli`, and can be surprising to users.
+    - *Rationale*: This is impossible to use with `lambda-cli`, and can be surprising to users.
     - *Exception*: Some RPC calls can take both an `int` and `bool`, most notably when a bool was switched to a multi-value, or due to other historical reasons.